Model-R/modleR/README.md

 ```

 + `species_name` is the name of the species to model
-+ `occurrences` is the dataframe with occurrences, lat and lon are the names of the columns for latitude and longitude, respectively.
++ `occurrences` is the data frame with occurrences, lat and lon are the names of the columns for latitude and longitude, respectively.
 If they are already named `lat` and `lon` they need not be specified.
 + `predictors`: is the rasterStack of the environmental variables

 There are a couple options for data cleaning: